chlyz/i3ipc-dynamic-tiling/README.md

   within the original container.

 + `i3dt_move swap`: Swap the focused window with the focused window in other container.
-The focus is kept within the original container.
+The focus is moved to the main container.

 ### Secondary container position